-This one is with Erwan Lamer on drums and Hugo Flux on guitar
+This one is for tenor saxophone and features Erwan Lamer on drums and Hugo Flux on guitar

 and to this LP with French sound artist Christian Renou

-Other mechanically produced music has worked with random processes such as this piece that uses ping pong balls bounced by a fan inside a steel drum and rusted, intermittently working motors.
+Other mechanically produced sounds have worked with random processes such as this piece that uses ping pong balls bounced by a fan inside a steel drum and rusted, intermittently working motors.